-Selling and marketing expenses consist primarily of advertising costs, marketing expenses, and promotion costs.
-We expect that selling and marketing expenses will increase for the foreseeable future as it represents a key component of our initiatives to expand into new markets.
+Selling and marketing expenses consist primarily of advertising costs, staff salaries and stock-based compensation, marketing expenses, and promotion costs.
+We expect that selling and marketing expenses will increase for the foreseeable future as they represent a key component of our initiatives to expand into new markets.
 The trend and timing of our brand marketing expenses will depend in part on the timing of our expansion into new markets and other marketing campaigns.